New Versions of Gradient Temporal Difference Learning: GTD3

 In this section, we proposed a new version of GTD based on a new saddle-point formulation in~\cref{problem:6}.
-In the next section, we propose the second version of GTD based on the Lagrangian function which has more symmetric form.
+In the next section, we propose another version of GTD based on the Lagrangian function which has more symmetric form.